MohammedYazin-N/Basic-Data-Cleaning-Of-A-GIven-Data/README.md

 # Basic-Data-Cleaning-Of-A-Given-Data
 This is My First Project In POWER BI..
-The Sample Data Used for cleaning purpose is given below [Uploading Global Superstore.xlsx…]()
+The Sample Dataset Used for cleaning purpose is attached here [Uploading Global Superstore.xlsx…]()